austimkelly/ghas-utils/ghas-settings/ghas-settings.md

 Here's a full run to read and write out the desired security settings for an organization:

+> NOTE: The application will prompt you if you want to write the new settings.
+You should only test this on a low-stakes organization or a test organization.

 ```bash
 % python3 ghas-settings.py {ORG}  github_pat_YOURTOKEN --verbose --org-security-settings ./required-ghas-settings.json
 ```